If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 While some users prefer leather for its non-slip properties, others may enjoy the feel of natural wood in their hands.

-For one-piece, forged models, like the Estwing Double-Bit Axe, steel handles will make it extraordinarily durable and long-lasting since it prevents the head from coming loose during chopping.
+For one-piece, forged models, like the Estwing Double-Bit Axe, steel handles will make them extraordinarily durable and long-lasting, as they prevent the head from coming loose during chopping.

 In addition, fiberglass handles are incredibly lightweight, giving individuals a better choice if weight is a contributing factor.